 Nearly 8 in 10 of consumers would stop engaging with content that doesn’t display well on their device – Adobe, via IronPaper

 There’s an app for everything nowadays, many web design agencies will try to sell you an mobile app when you shop for a website.
 However, for most businesses, having a mobile app is unnecessary unless your business has special needs for one.
 Think about it, why would you even need a mobile app when your website is properly designed to be responsive and functions just like a mobile app?
 You don’t, it’s just a way for agencies to make more money.

 Even on desktop computers, modern operating systems such as Windows and Mac allow users to split a screen into two, which in most cases, changes the orientation of browsers from landscape to portrait.
 In addition, more and more smart devices such as Tesla’s cars and Samsung’s refrigerators come with web browsers built-in.
 You might think that having a web browser in a car or a fridge is just a gimmick, but there are actually business use cases for having one because it streamlines sales processes.
 So unless you want to risk losing business opportunities, you should make sure your business website is responsive.

 While a properly designed responsive website costs more money to develop initially, you will save money on the long run by not having to design or maintain a separate mobile version of your website.
 Unless your business has special requirements that call for having a mobile app, a mobile responsive site is just as functional as an app, so you save money there, too.

 Having a responsive website is key to providing enjoyable user experience to potential clients visiting your website, and you definitely don’t need to spend additional money on mobile apps for that.
-If your website isn’t responsive, why not contact us today for a free assessment?
-We are local to Regina and Kelowna, and would love to help you grow your business.
+We build mobile-friendly websites just like the one you’re on right now.
+So if your website isn’t responsive, why not get in touch with us to see how we can help?